 William Revelle, also primarily a personality researcher, is a member of the clinical training program and provides research supervision for many of our students.
 He was department chair from 1987-1993, and 1998-2001.
 His research on the interrelationships between personality, motivation, and cognition has been supported by NIMH and the U.S. Army Research Institute, and has implications for impulsivity, attention-deficit hyperactivity disorder, and anxiety.
 He is also internationally known for his development and application of psychometric methods.
-He is a former President of the Society of Multivariate Experimental Psychology and also of the International Society for the Study of Individual Differences.
+He is a former President of the Society of Multivariate Experimental Psychology and also of the International Society for the Study of Individual Differences (ISSID).
 He is a fellow of APS and AAAS.
+He won the award for Distinguished Contributions to Individual Differences from ISSID, an award that has only been given to three other scholars in the field.

-Jennifer Tackett, Director of Clinical Training (DCT), studies the development of personality and psychopathology in children and adolescents.
+Jennifer Tackett served as our DCT from September 2016 to June 2023.
+She studies the development of personality and psychopathology in children and adolescents.
 Her work includes methods from behavior genetics, personality measurement, and psychophysiology (and recently, endocrinology).
 Her research has won extensive extramural funding.
-She won the Early Career Award from the Society for Research in Psychopathology in 2011 and the Samuel J. and Anne G. Beck Award from the Society for Personality Assessment in 2013.
+She won the Early Career Award from the Society for Research in

+Psychopathology in 2011 and the Samuel J. and Anne G. Beck Award from the Society for Personality Assessment in 2013.